Schmang13/Schmang13/README.md

 - 👋 Hi, I’m @Schmang13
 - 👀 I’m interested in learning how to code!
-- 🌱 I’m currently learning programming and applying to bootcamps
+- 🌱 I’m currently learning programming and am attending CodeSmith in August
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me matthewdias13@gmail.com